Medovik – Russian Honey Cake Recipe

 Instructions

-2. In a heat proof bowl beat eggs with sugar until light and fluffy add butter and honey.
-Set the bowl over a bain-marie (double boiler).
-Stir until butter is completely melted and sugar is dissolved.
+• Make the dough: In a heatproof bowl, whisk eggs and sugar until pale.
+Add butter and honey, then place over a bain-marie (double boiler).
+Stir until butter melts and sugar dissolves.

-6. Make the cream: in a large place bowl heavy cream, vanilla extract and powdered sugar.
-Beat to medium-stiff peaks.
-Fold whipped cream into the sour cream until smooth.
+• In a separate large bowl, whip heavy cream, powdered sugar, and vanilla to medium-stiff peaks.
+Gently fold into the sour cream until smooth.

 Video